galiacheng/oracle-forms-reports-weblogic-on-azure/README.md

 ## Clone machine for managed servers

-You have Oracle Forms and Reports installed in the adminVM, we can clone adminVM for managed servers.
+You have Oracle Forms and Reports installed in the adminVM, you are able to reuse the installation by cloning adminVM for managed servers.

-Follow the steps to clone adminVM and create two VMs for Forms and Reports replicas.
+Follow the steps to clone adminVM.

 Create a snapshot from adminVM OS disk.
 If you have snapshot of adminVM, skip the following two steps:
 - Open Azure portal, stop adminVM.